Salary Details FY 2025-26

 Most job seekers see "₹12 LPA" and mentally divide by 12 to get ₹1 Lakh/month.
 That's not your CTC to in-hand salary reality.
 Your CTC is first reduced to gross salary (after removing Employer PF and Gratuity, which are your employer's cost but never paid to you as cash), then further reduced by Employee PF, Professional Tax and Income Tax to arrive at your actual take-home.
 For a ₹12 LPA CTC with standard structure, the net in-hand is closer to ₹80,000–₹88,000/month - a ₹12,000–₹20,000 difference every month, or ₹1.4 to ₹2.4 Lakh/year.

 This salary breakup calculator India uses the exact FY 2025-26 Budget rules - including the ₹75,000 standard deduction under the New Regime, revised tax slabs and state-specific professional tax - to give you the most accurate in-hand estimate possible.
-Income tax is deducted at source as TDS (Tax Deducted at Source) from your monthly salary based on your projected annual liability.
+Income tax is deducted at source as TDS (Tax Deducted at Source) from your monthly salary based on your projected annual liability - this TDS line appears in the deductions section of every payslip and changes month to month as your employer recalculates the projection.

 The most common question this salary breakup calculator gets: which tax regime is better for my salary?
 Here's the answer across common CTC levels, assuming standard 50% basic, no rent, 80C investment of ₹1.5L in Old Regime.
 For a detailed breakdown of every deduction available, read our New vs Old Tax Regime guide: